imhugozhang/credit_card_default_prediction/README.md

 In case it is unable to open preview on GitHub, clone or download it, then open it locally.

+#Snippets of data analyse result in the form of charts:
 ![alt text](https://github.com/imhugozhang/defaults_prediction/blob/master/Capture1.JPG)
 ![alt text](https://github.com/imhugozhang/defaults_prediction/blob/master/Capture2.JPG)
 ![alt text](https://github.com/imhugozhang/defaults_prediction/blob/master/Capture3.JPG)